UdaySingh29-vit/Expense-Tracker/README.md

 **reg no.:** 25BAI11360

 # Overview of the project
 This is a command-line interface (CLI) application designed for personal monthly expense and budget tracking.
 The program is implemented in Python and utilizes an in-memory data structure (a list of dictionaries) to store daily and cumulative financial data for a maximum of 30 days.
 The primary goal of the system is to help a user monitor their spending across several predefined categories, manage a monthly budget, and track cumulative expenses.
-The following sections detail the system's design, functional components, architecture, and potential future enhancements.

 # Features
 * **Monthly Budget Management:** Allows the user to set an initial total budget for the month upon startup.